-MEAG Power believes that the U.S. District Court - Georgia misapplied the procedural law relating to standing, and made other errors, including denying MEAG Power the opportunity to amend its complaint in the Georgia Action.
-On April 10, 2019, MEAG Power filed a Notice of Appeal of the U.S. District Court - Georgia's Order in the United States Court of Appeals for the Eleventh Circuit.
+MEAG Power believes that the judge misapplied the procedural law relating to standing, and made other errors, including denying MEAG Power the opportunity to amend its complaint in the Georgia Action.
+On April 10, 2019, MEAG Power filed a Notice of Appeal of the judge's order in the United States Court of Appeals for the Eleventh Circuit and filed its opening brief on May 21, 2019.
+JEA's response was filed July 25, 2019, and MEAG Power's reply brief was filed on August 15, 2019.
+In addition,